NUDelta/ExperienceKit2/README.md

 * Make sure bridging headers are properly made (defined in Bridging-Header.h in the test app)
 * Make sure that Parse keys are properly defined in the target app (defined in Constants.swift in the test app)

+### ExperienceManager

+* The current experience can be started / paused / resumed / stopped through the ExperienceManager

 ### Scaffolding